Faridghr/FraudDetectivePy/README.md

 # FraudDetectivePy
-Python-based supervised machine learning project developed as the final project for INFO 6105
+Python-based supervised machine learning project developed as the final project for INFO 6105 (Data Science Eng Methods).

 ## Overview
 The goal of this project is twofold: first, to understand how an imbalanced dataset can impact the analysis and results of credit card fraud detection; and second, to evaluate the effectiveness of different classification models and techniques aimed at enhancing the accuracy and reliability of fraud detection systems.